reselbob/innosoft-adv-microservices/ta-payments.md

 **NOTE:** This is a fairly complex assignment.
 You do not have to complete all of it. _It's about the journey, not the destination._ A reasonable approach is to focus on each step as a discrete deliverable that can be handed off to another party for completion.

 Also, **in terms of working with Swagger and Docker**, you are expected to have a general understanding of the technologies.
 Mastery of the operational details is not required.
 Rather, consider the instructor to be your "expert Swagger/Docker consultant".
-Do you design work and then call upon the instructor to help you work through the details of concrete implementation under Swagger and Docker.
+Do your design work and then call upon the instructor to help you work through the details of concrete implementation under Swagger and Docker.